jonnonz1/nz-statute-book/acts/public/1962/transport-act-1962.md

   - **Invalid carriage**
   - **Issue**
   - **Land Transport Fund**
-  - **Large passenger service vehicle** has the same meaning as in section 2 of the Transport Services Licensing Act 1989
+  - **Large passenger service vehicle** has the same meaning as in section 2 of the Land Transport Act 1998
   - **Licensing Appeal Authority**
   - **Licensing Authority**
   - **Licensing year**